-Continue building skills and knowledge related to a career pathway through completion of a minimum of 75 internship hours.
+Continue building skills and knowledge related to a career pathway through completion of a minimum of 60 internship hours.
 Internship placement considers interests and work-readiness.
 Specific job duties, support, and feedback will be provided by a job mentor.

 Offered: Spring.
-Special Notes: Graded on an S/U basis.
+Special Notes: This course is graded on an S/U basis.

 Students begin exploration of their career pathway in order to confirm or refine their areas of interest.
-Students with and without disabilities engage in the same online learning modules and hands-on learning, which focus on skills and knowledge needed for employment and future learning in the students' career pathway.
+Students with and without disabilities engage in the same online learning modules and hands-on learning, which focus on skills and knowledge needed for employment and future learning in each student's career pathway.